 Richland Public Health is the lead agency in the event of a county emergency of a biological nature, either through an infectious disease or terrorist threat.
 But you should also be prepared in case of other emergencies.

-Created by Richland Public Health and the Shelby City Health Department and approved by the Ohio Department of Health (PHEP).
+Created by Richland Public Health and the Shelby City Health Department and approved by ODH (PHEP).

 A FEW OF OUR FAVORITE LINKS